Anjali-DA/Introduction-of-Machine-Learning/README.md

-# Understanding of Machine Learning
+# Getting started with Machine Learning
 ## 🤖What is Machine Learning?
 Machine learning is a type of artificial intelligence that enables self-learning from data and then applies that learning without the need for human intervention.

-## 🤖Why Machine Learning is important?
-Machine learning is important because it gives enterprises a view of trends in customer behavior and business operational patterns, as well as supports the development of new products.
-Many of today's leading companies, such as Facebook, Google and Uber, make machine learning a central part of their operations.
-Machine learning has become a significant competitive differentiator for many companies.
+In Machine learning, algorithms are used to predic, get the accuracy score & plot the data points.

 ## 🤖 How does Machine learning works?
 Starting Machine Learning, the dataset goes through seven stages:

-**1.** Question or problem defination
+- Question or problem defination

-**2** Acquire training and testing dataset
+- Acquire training and testing dataset

-**3** Wrangle, prepare, cleanse the data.
+-Wrangle, prepare, cleanse the data.

-**4** Analyze, identify patterns and explore the data.
+-Analyze, identify patterns and explore the data.

-**5** Model, predict and solve the problem.
+-Model, predict and solve the problem.

-**6.** Visualize, report and present the problem solving steps and final solution.
+-Visualize, report and present the problem solving steps and final solution.

 ## 🤖7 C's major goals in data science:
 - Classifying